-SUBJECTS OFFERED - 2023 ENTRY
+SUBJECTS OFFERED - 2024 ENTRY

-Please see below the subjects offered for 2023 entry and the entry requirements.
+Please see below the subjects offered for 2024 entry and the entry requirements.
 This list may change during the course of the year as all subjects will run subject to demand.
-We will inform students of any changes to curriculum provision and agree a suitable alternative programme of study prior to starting with us in September 2023.
+We will inform students of any changes to curriculum provision and agree a suitable alternative programme of study prior to starting with us in September 2024.
+Students study three or four A Level courses, or a combination of one BTEC Extended Certificate (1 A Level equivalent) and two or three A levels as part of their overall study programme.
+This option, combined with our extensive range of courses, enables student to create an individual programme reflecting their interests and strengths.

-Entry Requirements listed are in addition to the minimum Sixth Form entry requirement for all students of 5 GCSEs at grades 9-4.
+Subject Entry Requirements listed are in addition to the minimum Sixth Form entry requirement for all students of 5 GCSEs at grades 9-4.
 Where students have followed a GCSE equivalent programme, four full course GCSE passes grade 4 or above must also be achieved.
-This course does not form part of a student's core subject choices but is intended to complement other A Level study.
-This course does not form part of a student's core subject choices but is intended to complement other A Level study.
+Career Ready This course does not form part of a student's core subject choices but is intended to complement other A Level study.
+Core This course does not form part of a student's core subject choices but is Mathematics intended to complement other A Level study.
 Grade 4 in mathematics GCSE is required to access this course.
-This course does not form part of a student's core subject choices but is intended to complement other A Level study.
-A Lovel Courses A Level Courses Grade 5 or above in GCSE Art & Design or another Art & Design based subject.
-Grade 6/6 in the Science Dual Certificate or a grade 6 in the science subject to be studied plus a grade 6 in another science.
-Grade 4 in this subject if taken at GCSE or grade 4 in Mathematics if not previously studied Grade 6 /6 in the Science Dual Certificate or a grade 6 in the science subject to be studied plus a grade 6 in another science.
-Grade 5 in maths is also desirable.
-Grade 5 in Mathematics GCSE and a grade 4 in Computer Science if studied at GCSE.
-Grade 4 in Drama and grade 4 in English Language or English Literature Orace 4 in Drama and grade 4 in English Early bage of English Elleratore Grade 5 in GCSE Mathematics Grade 4 in GCSE English Language Grade 5 in GCSE English Literature Grade 4 in Textiles or another Art or Design subject if these have been studied at GCSE level.
+Extended This course does not form part of a student's core subject choices but is Project intended to complement other A Level study.
+Qualification A Level Courses Art & Design Grade 5 or above in GCSE Art & Design or another Art & Design based subject.
+Biology Grade 6/6 in the Science Dual Certificate or a grade 6 in the science subject to be studied plus a grade 6 in another science.
+Business Grade 4 in this subject if taken at GCSE or grade 4 in Mathematics if not previously studied Chemistry Grade 6 /6 in the Science Dual Certificate or a grade 6 in the science subject to be studied plus a grade 6 in another science.
+Grade 5 in Commuter maths is also desirable.
+Computer Science Grade 5 in Mathematics GCSE and a grade 4 in Computer Science if Drama & studied at GCSE.
+Grade 4 in Drama and grade 4 in English Language or English Literature Theatre Grade 4 in Drama and grade 4 in English Language of English Literature Economics Grade 5 in GCSE Mathematics English Grade 4 in GCSE English Language Language English Grade 5 in GCSE English Literature Literature Fashion & 5 GCSEs grade 4 or above and a grade 4 in Textiles or another Art or Textiles Design subject if these have been studied at GCSE level.
 Students who have not studied Textiles or Art/Design subjects at GCSE are welcome to choose this A-level.
-Grade 5 in GCSE Geography if studied or a grade 5 in maths and Grade 5 in GCSE Geography if studied or a grade 5 in maths and English Language if not previously studied.
+Geography Grade 5 in GCSE Geography if studied or a grade 5 in maths and English Language if not previously studied.